complexorganizations/content-blocker/.github/readme.md

 What is the procedure for creating a new category?
 - Creating new categories is strongly discouraged, and no longer receives support; nevertheless, if you still believe it is essential for the community, please open an issue.

+What are the reasons behind the exclusion of so many financial domains and subdomains?
+- We just erase such entries if any of the list authors try to mess with them.

 ---
 #### Credits
 Open Source Community